wiebecommajonas/instagram-widget/README.md

 ### Logging

-Every time the user data is renewed three main data points are logged (this also happens per user):
+Every time the user data is renewed, three main data points are logged (this also happens per user):

 * follower count
 * following count